attocash/docs/whitepaper.md

   They do not represent shares, profit rights, or ownership in Atto B.V.
 Token holder rights are limited to transactional and protocol-level functionality.
 While protocol parameters may evolve through decentralized governance, the fixed supply, feeless transaction model, and open access to network participation will not be altered arbitrarily.

+- **Applicable Law and Jurisdiction:** The offer of Atto tokens to the public is governed by the laws of the Netherlands.
+Any disputes arising in connection with this offer or the Atto token shall fall under the jurisdiction of the courts of the Netherlands.

 ### Distribution